 If it’s better pumps and fuller muscles you’re after, you want L-Citrulline, not Arginine.

 Citrulline helps maintain healthy blood pressure but won’t drop it too low, as so many blood pressure medications (especially blood thinners) may do.

 This makes it a natural and safe first-line defense against high blood pressure.

 More of a blood pressure “regulator”, if anything.

 L-Citrulline Helps With Erectile Dysfunction

-Naturally, anything that increases blood flow is going to attract the interest of Erecetile Dysfunction researchers.
+Naturally, anything that helps maintain optimal blood pressure is going to attract the interest of Erecetile Dysfunction researchers.

 So yeah, if it’s harder boners you’re after, L-Citrulline is the way to go!

 One of the most intriguing benefits of L-Citrulline is that which pertains to recovery from exercise.

 It’s actually been shown to reduce muscle soreness.